Pythonaire/Photovoltaic/README.md

   * Change database location and photovoltaic device address in config.py
   * start main.py and authorize the bridge into apple homekit

+To present historical data you can use history.py or history310.py related to you python version.